-Medicare Advantage’s framework offers beneficiaries the choice of an integrated care plan, with a focus on patient-centered primary care, early intervention and care coordination.
-It means greater simplicity, affordability and enhanced benefits to improve health and well-being for millions of individuals.
+Medicare Advantage is leading the innovative use of value-based care offering beneficiaries the choice of an integrated care plan, with a focus on patient-centered primary care, early intervention, and care coordination.
+It means greater simplicity, affordability, and enhanced benefits to improve health and well-being for the millions of individuals.

 Access & Affordability

 In 2019, Medicare beneficiaries have access to nearly 3,700 plans offered across the country, an increase from 3,100 in 2018.13 Medicare Advantage’s framework allows flexibility to cover more services and benefits than Traditional FFS Medicare.
 Medicare Advantage beneficiaries choose plans based on cost of premiums and cost-sharing, covered services, provider networks, and the plan’s quality rating.

 - In 2019, 99% of Medicare beneficiaries have access to at least one Medicare Advantage plan, but on average there are 34 plan choices per county.
 100% of Medicare beneficiaries have access to a stand-alone prescription drug plans and 93% reside in counties served by at least one type of SNP.14 15